block-based-editors/blockly-render-math/readme.txt

 yarn webpack serve

-Just draw any equazion and wait for the tooltip to appear.
+Just draw any equation and wait for the tooltip to appear.